SilverClawsNg/OutScribed/README.md

 #### 7.19.3 Validation
 * Id <!-- Not null. --!>
-* CommentId <!-- Not null --!>
 * Text <!-- Not null.
 Not empty.
 1024. --!>

 #### 7.19.4 Work flow
 * Receives and validates request
 * Gets Insight by Id.
 If null, throw exception
-* Gets Comment by Id.
-If null, throw exception
-* Clean text which contains Html content, creates InsightComment and attaches to comment and insight
+* Cleans text which contains Html content, create a InsightComment and attaches to insight
 * Save changes
-* Publish event: InsightCommentReplied
+* Publish event: InsightCommented
 * Returns response

-### 7.20 UpdateComment
+### 7.20 AddInsightReply
-* Updates text of a comment
+* Adds a comment to an insight
-* A comment with any rating can no longer be updated
+* Registered users can add as many comments as they wish to an insight

 #### 7.20.1 Request
 * Id (Ulid)